bailey-lab/MIPTools/docs/quick_start.rst

 | :code:`wget https://github.com/bailey-lab/MIPTools/raw/master/user_scripts/variant_calling.yaml`
 | Make sure to follow the instructions in this file.

-| You can obtain a script here (put it in the same folder as the settings file):
+| You can obtain the script for checking run stats here (put it in the same folder as the settings file):
 | :code:`wget https://github.com/bailey-lab/MIPTools/raw/master/user_scripts/check_run_stats.sh`

 | And you can execute it like this: